 Major infrastructure plans for the country include are a USD140m port at Kisumu and three airports at Lamu (USD188m), Isiolo (USD175m) and Lake Turkana (USD143m).
 The World Bank is funding a USD285m aviation modernization project to improve airport facilities

 Further, Kenya’s urban population is expanding at an annual rate of 4.15 percent, generating demand for new cities.
+Already construction costs in major urban centres is quite high.

 Related; Kenya Construction Costs, 2017